 4.1 We require your personal data to understand your needs and provide you with a better service, and in particular for the following reasons:

 - to provide details of and improve our products and services (including SET member benefits);

-- to customise the website according to your interests;
+- to provide a tailored experience and customise the website according to your interests;

 - if you register with us, to provide you with information (including our newsletter) relating to similar services, programmes or projects that we may offer from time to time;